-Class Fee: \$0.00 Sophomore, Junior, or Senior Standing Prerequisite:
+Prerequisite: Sophomore, Junior, or Senior Standing

 Psychology is the scientific study of human behavior.
-Students will read The Magic of Thinking Big.
 The course will examine what high school students can do to have more satisfying relationships.
 Discussions, debates, critical thinking, and group work projects are used as teaching strategies to help students understand themselves and others.